DINING OWL AWARDS: 5th – value; 2nd – bread

 If I could change one thing: Always have truffles available!

-I am a big fan of Angela Hartnett’s Murano, which has served me well for important dates with friends as well as my partner Owl.
+I am a big fan of Angela Hartnett’s Murano, which has served me well for important dates with friends as well as family meals.
 This restaurant is a big step up from Cafe Murano in terms of quality and formality.